AlessioLucciola/AlessioLucciola/README.md

 # :muscle: Skills
 Some languages I worked with are:
 - Python
-- Go (Golang)
+- Go (GoLang)
 - Java
 - Javascript / Typescript
 - PHP
+- HTML
-- HTML / CSS
+- CSS (SCSS)

-When developing Web Applications, I often make use of:
+- SQL

+Concerning the front-end, I have experience with:
+- React
-- ReactJS
+- React Native
 - Bootstrap

-Concerning the back-end, I used some technologies such as:
+Regarding the back-end, I used some technologies such as:
+- Node.js
+- Express
+- Docker
+- MinIO
 - Django
-- MySQL
-- PostgreSQL
+- MySQL / PostgreSQL (along with Prisma)

+I have also some experience with cloud computing systems like:
+- AWS (ECS, RDS, S3)

 # :gear: Projects
 ### University Projects